ftc8620-wormgearwarriors/BeepBeep/README.md

    * edit TrajectoryActions build.gradle and add this line to to use our global roadrunner version `apply from: '../../build.RoardRunnerCommon.gradle'` Change Java Version to “VERSION\_1\_8”

-11) Copy sample files from TrajectoryActions directory into your projects TrajectoryActions directory.
+10) Copy sample files from TrajectoryActions directory into your projects TrajectoryActions directory.
+Add to GIT when prompted.
      [https://github.com/codeShareFTC/BeepBeepSampleProject/TrajectoryActions/]  Check this link!!!
+11)
 12)    Edit settings.gradle (Project Setting)
     1) Add these  lines
        `include ':BeepBeep:BeepBeepApp'`
        `include ':BeepBeep:BeepBeepCore'`